SF will have first $15-an-hour minimum wage

 RELATED: Study says SF requires highest hourly wage to afford 2-bedroom apartment

-"We have a very simple philosophy here in San Francisco and that is that no one who is working a job fulltime should every have to live in poverty," said Assemblyman Phil Ting, D-San Francisco.
+"We have a very simple philosophy here in San Francisco and that is that no one who is working a job ful ltime should ever have to live in poverty," said Assemblyman Phil Ting, D-San Francisco.

 "It's an amazing victory ...
 But we know that we can't stop.
 Because until we can pay people a wage where they can rent a home; they buy a home; they provide for their family; put food on the table and have a decent life in the richest city in the richest state in our county; we know that we have a lot of work to do," said Ting, advocating for a statewide $15 an hour minimum wage increase.
 California's minimum wage is currently set at about $11.